ameyayeg/portfolio/README.md

 # Project description

-A portfolio website that showcases some the recent projects.
+A portfolio website that showcases some recent projects.
 Made in React with ```create-react-app```, the site uses the recently released version six of React Router, and it's hosted on a custom domain through Netlify.

 # How to install